Running dead

 In Australian politics, running dead refers to a political party contesting an election and appearing on the ballot paper in a specific seat, but the candidate and the party not actively campaigning.
-The ultimate aim is for the candidate to finish third, which means their voters' preferences will likely determine the final result.
+This can be done with the aim for the candidate to finish third, which means their voters' preferences will likely determine the final result.

 History

 Labor in Northern Sydney

 In Northern Sydney, the Labor Party often runs dead as the region has historically been considered dominant for the Liberal Party.
 This includes the New South Wales Legislative Assembly seats of Davidson, Ku-ring-gai, North Shore and Pittwater, which (as single-member seats) have never been held by Labor.
 In some cases, Labor has chosen not to contest the seats, such as at the 2024 Pittwater by-election.

 At the 2022 federal election, teal independent candidates contested various North Sydney-based federal electorates, with Labor running dead to ensure that the independent candidate came second (and in many cases, ultimately won the seat).
 Labor and the Greens also ran dead in several Victorian-based seats contested by "teals", including Goldstein and Kooyong.